Pennsylvania Court Records

 PennsylvaniaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on PennsylvaniaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

 In Pennsylvania, tort cases are civil lawsuits, also known as personal injuries or damages.
-This law gives grounds for an individual to file a lawsuit against another individual or company due to harm or injury incurred by the plaintiff.
-Tort cases, which are governed by the Pennsylvania Negligence Law, make provision for a plaintiff to sue for compensation regarding losses caused by the defendant.
-Before a tort claim can be made, there must have been a breach of duty by the defendant against the plaintiff.
+This law generally gives grounds for an individual to file a lawsuit against another individual or company due to harm or injury incurred by the plaintiff.
+Tort cases, which the Pennsylvania Negligence Law governs, make provision for a plaintiff to sue for compensation regarding losses caused by the defendant.
+Before a tort claim can be made, there should have been a breach of duty by the defendant against the plaintiff.
 Breach of duty means going against the general standard expected of the defendant.
-Also, this law encourages cases filed by persons who may have contributed to the damages done.
+Also, this law typically encourages cases filed by persons who may have contributed to the damages done.
 Court rules in tort cases usually end up favoring the plaintiff with the award of compensatory damages if the complainant can successfully prove the case and convince the judge.
 Tort cases are handled at the Pennsylvania Commonwealth of Court.

 - The name of the person involved in the record, unless said person is a juvenile